mchantosa/connections/README.md

 Additionally, your home page has an upcoming events section that gives you visibility into the next 4 weeks of your objectives backlog.

 ## Takeaways and moving forward
-- Add an open source banner with a link to my git repo
+- Mad lib greeting generator
+- Add push, pull, complete buttons to contact pages
 - Use rich text for note taking:
   - Currently contacts and objectives offer the use a basic textbox to take notes, a rich text box would be more user friendly and intuitive.
 - Improve address handling: